Celeriac Remoulade

 Ingredients

-• 1 medium sized celery root but into julinennes
+• 1 medium-sized celery root cut into juliennes

 • 1 egg yolk (room temperature) if you prefer, use a hard boiled egg yolk